beezwax/fmrest-ruby/README.md

 you automatically by Spyke (see [their README](https://github.com/balvig/spyke#log-output)).

-You can also enable simple Faraday STDOUT logging of raw requests (useful for debugging) by passing `log: true` in the options hash for either `FmRest.default_connection_settings=` or your models' `fmrest_config=`, e.g.:
+You can also enable simple Faraday logging of raw requests (useful for debugging) by passing `log: true` in the options hash for either `FmRest.default_connection_settings=` or your models' `fmrest_config=`, e.g.: